 Yes, you can certainly put them over regular eyeglasses, as I myself do!

-The reality is that these “eclipse glasses” are really solar filters, and are designed to be used for only a brief time; people will hold them over their eyes, to get a view of the partially-eclipsed … Read More »
+The reality is that these “eclipse glasses” are really solar filters, and are designed to be used for only a brief time, as you glance at the partial phases to check on the progress of the … Read More »